pujaagarwal5263/Gluestack-Example/README.md

 > **Note:** This repository contains example app built using the GlueStack framework.

-<strong>This is a project for learning CRUD in gluestack</strong>
+- This is a project for learning CRUD in gluestack
-<strong>Different functions have beeb implemented in firstService</strong>
+- Different functions have beeb implemented in firstService

 # Installation

 ```shell